bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **I humbly ask: WHY ALL THIS?
 (We don't seem to have a good answer...)**

-**Speculation: Your mental reactions are a form of mental currency.**
+**Speculation: Your MENTAL REACTIONS are a form of MENTAL CURRENCY.**

 Hi I am Karthik, a Math and AI enthusiast.